kyosh1/kyosh1/README.md

 # Hi 👋
-- Hi, i am Fernando & from brazil, I am currently a developer by hobby and work.
+- Hi, i am Fernando & from Brazilian, I am currently a developer by hobby and work.
 I'm a programming student, and I'm always trying to learn new languages, currently I work more on the Web.

 <div>
     <h2>🔧 Techs:</h2>